jbjeong91/OptimSeq2seq/README.md

 ## Note

-The codes are modified based on the CopyMTL [repo](https://github.com/WindChimeRan/CopyMTL).
+The codes is for my paper, and it is modified based on the CopyMTL [repo](https://github.com/WindChimeRan/CopyMTL).
 Some parts from original repo have been deleted and modified.

 ## Environment